aussedatlo/aussedatlo-notes/posts/02-caddy-hardening.md

 tags:
   - caddy
   - docker
-  - reverse-proxy
   - security
 date: 2023-12-18
+description: How to secure your Caddy instance with simple tips.
+icon: 🔒
 ---

-# 🔒 How to secure Caddy instance

 ![[jonatan-pie-olMIzrcu-bA-unsplash.jpg]]